-Treatment of chronic, accelerated, or blast phase Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML) with resistance or intolerance to prior therapy.
+Newly-diagnosed chronic phase Philadelphia chromosome-positive (Ph+) chronic myelogenous leukemia (CML).
+Chronic, accelerated, or blast phase Ph+ CML with resistance or intolerance to prior therapy.

 <18yrs: not established.

 Monitor and manage GI toxicity, fluid retention; withhold, reduce dose, or discontinue as necessary.
 Perform CBC weekly for first month, then monthly; hepatic enzyme tests monthly for first 3 months (more frequently if transaminase elevations occur); withhold, reduce dose, or discontinue as necessary.
 Monitor renal function at baseline and during therapy; consider adjusting dose if renal impairment occurs.
 Dialysis: not studied.
 Embryo-fetal toxicity.
 Pregnancy; exclude status prior to initiation.
 Females of reproductive potential should use effective contraception during and for ≥1 month after last dose.
 Nursing mothers: not recommended (during and for ≥1 month after last dose).